Meet Our

 Christine Montinola, M.A., R.C.C. #21880 (she/her)

-Individual Counselling: $130 - 50 minute session
+Individual Counselling: $140 - 50 minute session

-Shih-Shin Lee, Pre-registered Counsellor (she/her)
+Shih-Shin Lee, M.A., R.C.C. #20724 (she/her)

 Offering sessions in English and Mandarin

-Individual Counselling $75 - 50 minute session.
+Individual Counselling $140 - 50 minute session.

-Shih-Shin has worked with various populations and brings 5 years of experience in the mental health field.
-Her areas of focus are building one’s sense of self, including exploring cultural identity, gender identity and sexual orientation.
+Shih-Shin has worked with various populations and brings 6 years of experience in the mental health field.
+Her areas of focus are on building one’s sense of self, including exploring cultural identity, gender identity and sexual orientation.
 She also has a unique approach to trauma, grief and loss, the family of origin, depression and anxiety, major life transitions and more.

 Shih-Shin’s therapeutic approaches are anti-oppressive, trauma-informed, neurodivergent-informed and collaborative.
 Her therapeutic framework empowers clients and integrates Acceptance and Commitment Therapy, Attachment Theory, Emotional-Focused Therapy, expressive art techniques, mindfulness-based techniques, parts work, Narrative Therapy, and Cognitive Behaviour Therapy.